hubiinetwork/nahmii-contracts/README.md

 Alternatively the standard `npm test` may be run.
 This command spawns an instance of [ganache-cli](https://github.com/trufflesuite/ganache-cli) on which smart contracts are deployed and tests executed against.

+## Documentation

+Directory [./docs](./docs) contains a number of documentation files generated from Solidity contracts NatSpec comments using [soldoc](https://github.com/tsuberim/soldoc]).
+Note that as soldoc has yet to support methods whose parameter or return value is a `struct` type the documentation is incomplete and defines parameter/return value as type `tuple` when a `struct` type instance is expected.

 ## Bytecode Verification

 Etherscan code verification is currently not possible as their code verification tool does not support ABI coder v2.
 In a support ticket correspondence we were told that support for ABI coder v2 is on their agenda.